 Secluded amongst majestic trees and natural surrounds in the heart of Sydney’s Upper North Shore, an exclusive enclave of three and four bedroom, designer townhouse residences is now selling.

-Due for completion in early 2017, layouts have been carefully considered to provide maximum internal space and effortless indoor/outdoor enjoyment hat busy lifestyles and discerning tastes will appreciate.
+Due for completion in 2018, layouts have been carefully considered to provide maximum internal space and effortless indoor/outdoor enjoyment hat busy lifestyles and discerning tastes will appreciate.
 Huge lounge and entertaining areas are made for sprawling and a choice of terrace and courtyard exteriors are intelligently placed, out of the view of neighbours.
 Sleek, state of the art finishes include travertine porcelain tiling, Miele appliances and caesarstone bench surfaces.
 Each home is architecturally crafted to feel like a private house, complete with its own street frontage and internal garage access.

 A superb lifestyle address places The Terraces Turramurra just two minutes’ walk to CBD trains, Coles supermarket and a range of specialty stores.
 Townhouses are now selling off the plan, and one of these includes a wheelchair-friendly floor plan.
 Don’t delay in securing your preferred residence, as this unique development will be very popular with home buyers.

 The population of Turramurra is around 11,083 and 82.1% of dwellings are freestanding homes.
 The current median price is $1,721,000 (Source: realestate.com.au).